 Allow leftover coffee cocoa cake to cool completely to room temperature before wrapping tightly in plastic wrap.
 Store in a resealable bag to prevent the cake from drying out.
 Store chocolate coffee cake on the counter at room temperature.
 Properly stored, it will keep well for up to 5 days.

-Can I freeze moist chocolate coffee cake?
+Can I freeze coffee cake with chocolate?

-How to crisp and reheat coffee cake?
+How to crisp and reheat chocolate breakfast cake?

 Cheyanne